imixs/imixs-cloud/doc/REGISTRY.md

 The configuration of the registry service is defined by docker-compose.yml located in the folder 'registry/' Create a docker-compose.yml file.
 (See /registry/docker-compose.yml).

-No the registry-service can be started with :
+Now the registry-service can be started with :

 	docker stack deploy -c management/registry/docker-compose.yml registry